CSS-Tricks/build-process/src/site/content/1-process-html.md

 ### Principles

-- Commit only authored files in the repo
+- Commit only authored files to the repo
-- Minify production HTML
+- Minify production code

 ### Relevant Tools